Wrist Pain – The Good, The Bad and the Ugly When Playing Guitar

 Not sitting properly on the guitar can be a big source of tension build up.
 To ensure that you can have a relaxed sitting position, watch this video that I’ve done previously to help you address this.

 One of the things that lots of guitarists struggle with is playing barre chords, and one of the many complaints I hear from students coming to me that have that frustration say it’s because their wrists hurt.
-The trick to barre chords is to make sure you have the correct technique, and then on top of that.
-Practise for short bursts for around 10 minutes at a time and stop when it gets too painful.

 Another reason why barre chords often cause a lot of pain for guitar players is because they squeeze too hard onto the strings.
 This causes extra tension that is unnecessary on the wrist.

 If your wrist is still hurting, especially when you are attempting to play fast, then there is something else going on.
-Go to a professional to make sure that you are using the correct technique that isn’t going to cause any long term damage.
+Go to a professional to make sure that you are using the correct technique that isn’t going to cause any long-term damage.

 Let me know how these tips work out for you and watch for the next installment!